FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 ```solidity
 function startDepositExit(uint256 nonce)
 ```
-Exit procdure for deposits that have not been spent.
+Exit procedure for deposits that have not been spent.
 Deposits are purely identified by their `nonce`.
 The caller's address must match the owner of the deposit.
 A valid exit must satisfy the same constraints listed above for normal utxo exits except confirm signatures.
 Deposits exits are also collected into their own seperate queue from normal transcations.
 This is because of the differing priority calculation.
 The priority of a deposit is purely it's nonce while the priority of a utxo is calculated from it's location in the child chain.